|

 as a Late-Successional Reserve because it is also designated as a Northern Spotted Owl

-- Visitors are able to drive to the west edge of the
+core area.
+Visitors are able to drive to the west edge of the

 GCHT along the BLMs Quartz Creek logging transportation system (Map 3).
 The 60-acre